ScottJuvik/PokeBrowse-IT2810/README.md

 ### Search

 The API also does not have support for search, so we solved this by making the search field navigate the user to `/pokemon/{pokemonName}`.
-This will make the page `PokemonPage.tsx` do an API call on the following endpoint:
+This will make the page `Pokemons.tsx` do an API call on the following endpoint:

 ```
 https://pokeapi.co/api/v2/pokemon/{pokemonName}
 ```

-If the user searches for a pokémon that does not exist, the page will display an error message.
+If the user searches for a pokémon that does not exist, the page will display an error message (404), displaying the pokémon Ditto.
 However, if the user searched for an existing pokémon such as "lickitung", the page will display the data for Lickitung.